advaith-unnikrishnan/100DaysOfCode/README.md

 # Day 17
 - Learnt some new concepts about Operating Systems
 - Practiced shell commands in Linux and Windows CLI

+# Day 18
+- Covered some basics of Deep Learning
+- Explored Power Apps